2020 Sustainable Agriculture Apprenticeship Program

 Overview of Research Experience:

-Apprentices will be expected to live in the Raleigh or Goldsboro area and have their own transportation.
+Other Requirements?
+Apprentices will be expected to live in the Goldsboro area and have their own transportation.
 Housing may be available near the farm in Goldsboro, NC for a small monthly fee.

 Learn more about the Farming Systems Research Unit here.